erez-cohen1/HaystackProject/README.md

 # general pipeline:
 ### first steps:
--download databases of cities - amsterdam, barcelona, paris -add city col and merge databases to one big database
+- download databases of cities - amsterdam, barcelona, paris
+- add city col and merge databases to one big database

 ## clean:
 - if missing and binary put 0